Field emitter array

 A field emitter array (FEA) is a particular form of large-area field electron source.
 FEAs are prepared on a silicon substrate by lithographic techniques similar to those used in the fabrication of integrated circuits.
-Their structure consists of a very large number of individual, similar, small field electron emitters, usually organized in a regular two-dimensional pattern.
+Their structure consists of many individual, similar, small-field electron emitters, usually organized in a regular two-dimensional pattern.
 FEAs need to be distinguished from "film" or "mat" type large-area sources, where a thin film-like layer of material is deposited onto a substrate, using a uniform deposition process, in the hope or expectation that (as a result of statistical irregularities in the process) this film will contain a sufficiently large number of individual emission sites.

 Spindt arrays

 The original field emitter array was the Spindt array, in which the individual field emitters are small sharp molybdenum cones.
 Each is deposited inside a cylindrical void in an oxide film, with a counterelectrode deposited on the top of the film.
 The counterelectrode (called the "gate") contains a separate circular aperture for each conical emitter.
 The device is named after Charles A. Spindt, who developed this technology at SRI International, publishing the first article describing a single emitter tip microfabricated on a wafer in 1968.